Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Problem Formulation and Proposed CL Algorithm

 \subsection{Complexity Analysis}

-We next compare the total complexity of the CL method with traditional RL by comparing the product of the sizes of the state and action spaces size for both methods.
+We next compare the total complexity of the CL method with classical RL by comparing the product of the sizes of the state and action spaces size for both methods.
 This product reflects the number of $Q$ values.
-In traditional RL, the size of the state space is equal to the number of events, $|\mathcal{E}|$, and the size of the action space is equal to the total number of possible descriptions, $2^B$, where $B$ is the total number of the beliefs.
-The total number of $Q$ values in traditional RL will be $|\mathcal{E}| \times 2^B$, and the complexity of traditional RL will be $O(|\mathcal{E}| \times 2^B)$.
-For CL, we first should determine the number of CL steps, which is equal to the number of hierarchy levels, $K$.
-In each step of the CL method, we have a multi-agent RL problem including the speaker and listener as the agents.
+In classical RL, the size of the state space is equal to the number of events, $|\mathcal{E}|$, and the size of the action space is equal to the total number of possible descriptions, $2^B$, where $B$ is the total number of the beliefs.
+The total number of $Q$ values in classical RL will be $|\mathcal{E}| \times 2^B$, and the complexity of classical RL will be $O(|\mathcal{E}| \times 2^B)$.
+For CL, we have $K-1$ steps, where $K$ is the number of hierarchy levels.
+In each CL step, we have a multi-agent RL problem including the speaker and listener as the agents.
 The total size of the state space is equal to the product of the speaker and listener state space sizes.
-Also, the total size of the action space is equal to the product of the speaker and listener action space sizes.
+The total size of the action space is equal to the product of the speaker and listener action space sizes.
 Thus, in the first CL step, the total size of the state and action spaces will be $|\mathcal{E}| \times B$ and $B \times B-1$, respectively.
 The complexity of the first step of the CL method will be $O(|\mathcal{E}| \times B^3)$.
-For CL step $l$, the total size of the state space is $|\mathcal{E}| \times |\Omega_{\Lambda, z_l}^L|$, where $|\Omega_{\Lambda, z_l}^L|$ is the size of the listener's action space.
+For CL step $l$, the total size of the state space is $|\mathcal{E}| \times |\Omega_{\Lambda, z_l}^L|$, where $|\Omega_{\Lambda, z_l}^L|$ is the size of the listener's state space.
 In CL step $l$, the total size of the action space is $|\Omega_{A, z_l}^S| \times |\Omega_{A, z_l}^L|$, where $|\Omega_{A, z_l}^S|$ and $|\Omega_{A, z_l}^L|$ are the sizes of the speaker and listener action spaces.
 According to \eqref{Equation:CL_Speaker_l_State_Action} and \eqref{Equation:CL_Listener_l_State}, the maximum value of $|\Omega_{A, z_l}^S|$ and $|\Omega_{\Lambda, z_l}^L|$ is $B \choose l$, which captures all possibilities of selecting $l$ beliefs.
 Also, from \eqref{Equation:CL_Listener_l_Action}, the maximum value of $|\Omega_{A, z_l}^L|$ is $B \choose 1$.
 Then, the maximum value of the product of the size of total state space and size of total action space at step $l$ is $|\mathcal{E}| \times {B \choose l} \times {B \choose l} \times {B \choose 1}$ and the complexity of the learning method at step $l$ is $O(|\mathcal{E}| \times B^{2l+1})$.
 We thus observe that the complexity of the learning in each step of the CL method is a polynomial function of $B$.
-However, the complexity of the traditional RL algorithm is an exponential function of $B$.
-Clearly, the proposed CL method has a significantly lower complexity compared to traditional RL.
+However, the complexity of the classical RL algorithm, $O(|\mathcal{E}| \times 2^B)$, is an exponential function of $B$.
+Clearly, the proposed CL method has a significantly lower complexity compared to classical RL.